What can be sampled locally?

 We assume Linial's \LOCAL{} model~\cite{naor1995can, peleg2000distributed} for distributed computation, which is as described in Section~\ref{sec:intro}.
 We further allow each node in the network $G(V,E)$ to be aware of upper bounds of $\Delta$ and $\log n$, where $n=|V|$ is the number of nodes.
-These informations are accessed only because the running time of the Monte Carlo algorithms may depend on them.
+This information is accessed only because the running time of the Monte Carlo algorithms may depend on them.